structureddynamics/OSF-Datasets-Management-Tool/README.md

     > This parameter is used to specify that each time sync.php is run
     > that we want to reload the dataset.
 Reloading the dataset means that the
-    > dataset get deleted, recreated and re-imported into the structWSF instance.
+    > dataset get deleted, recreated and re-imported into the OSF Web Services instance.
     > This parameter will be considered when: forceReload = "true"
     > IMPORTANT NOTE: this means that all the modifications that haven't been
     >                 saved in the serialized file used by the DMT will be lost!!